(syllabus and calendar)

 Just as human languages have punctuation in addition to words, so Java has special symbols, such as the curly braces { }, parentheses ( ), the brackets [], the comma separator , the wildcard asterisk *, quotation marks " ", the forward slash /, the backslash \, the dot . and the semicolon ; that completes a statement.

-Built-in methods (libraries) - core APIs
+Built-in libraries are called core APIs

 The Java software development kit comes with many built-in methods.
 This Java environment includes these methods to support major types of functionality, such as security, XML, networking, and input and output.
 Having a rich set of pre-built methods and properties saves you time.
 Here's an example.